Time to study what works and what doesn’t in a memoir that I couldn’t put down!

 What this means for your memoir:

-Every memoir has a conscious desire and an unconscious desire (more in my 90 Day Memoir and Memoir Academy programs).
+Every memoir has a conscious desire and an unconscious desire (I explore this in detail in 90 Day Memoir).
 It’s not until somewhere near the end of the 2nd Act or the beginning of the 3rd act that the narrator often realizes the conscious desire isn’t the real desire at all.

 And then there’s a reversal and the action starts to ‘fall’ as the narrator integrates the lessons and the wisdom of the memoir.